-Far-left activists are taking over the Democrat Party
+Far-left activists are taking over the Democratic Party

 The KCYD doubled down on their support of Cross once the videos went public and tweeted:

-This is the leadership of Seattle’s Democrat party.
-Violent socialist extremists have taken over the Democrat party in Seattle and elsewhere.
+This is the leadership of Seattle’s Democratic party.
+Violent socialist extremists have taken over the Democratic party in Seattle and elsewhere.
 Blue dog, moderate, even liberal Democrats are now labeled, “Alt right”, “white supremacist”, “white nationalist”, “fascist”, “Nazis”, “Republicans” and “conservatives” by these fringe activists.

 Michael Maddux is a former office staffer of Seattle Council Member Teresa Mosqueda.
 He “resigned” at the end of 2018 after he targeted deputy Seattle Mayor Shefali Ranganathan, an Indian America Woman working in a Democrat Mayor’s administration, with a series of racially charged tweets like this one: